Learn how to find, grow, harvest, cook, and store dragon tongue beans in this comprehensive guide!

 What kind of beans is dragon tongue?

-In appearance, they look very similar with only slight differences.
+In appearance, they look very similar, with only slight differences.

-For example, purple has thicker pods, while white tends to be a little thinner.
+For example, purple has thicker pods, while white tends to be thinner.
 Both have a similar taste, though, so it won’t make much difference in your recipes if you use one or another.

 Friends and Enemies of Dragon Tongue Beans